The great wines and wine regions of Spain

 Gran Sangre de Toro ( Red) .
 The best Garnacha, Cariñena and Syrah grapes are used to produce Gran Sangre de Toro.
 All the exuberant aroma traditionally found in an intense, ripe red wine, with a sensual background of fine spices in good balance with perfumed notes reminiscent of blackberries.
 Full, long finish on the palate

-Gran Caronas: The rich, sensual aroma is typical of the grape varieties recalling small red and black berries (cherries and blackcurrants), green coffee beans and liquorice.
+Gran Caronas: The rich, sensual aroma is typical of the grape varieties recalling small red and blackberries (cherries and blackcurrants), green coffee beans and licorice.

 Further to the east are the DOs of Almansa, Valencia, Alicante, Jumilla, Yecla and Utiel-Requena.
-There are some good value wines to be found here such as Castaño Dulce, Castaño Monestrell, Detras de la Casa, Castaño Syrah.
+There are some good value wines to be found here such as Castaño Dulce, Castaño Monestrell, Detras de la Casa and Castaño Syrah.

-Viña Albali Gran Reserva: Red 100% 50 yrs old Tempranillo aged 24 months in new American oak.
+Viña Albali Gran Reserva: Red 100% 50 yrs old Tempranillo aged 24 months in new American oak barrels.
 Fresh and juicy, with layers of quality red fruits well balanced by the tannins of the oak, aromas of vanilla, caramel and nutmeg.

-Although basically the wines come either dry, semi Sherries come in a number of styles.
-These can broadly be divided into dry, medium or sweet they are classifies in the following manner:
+Although basically the wines come either dry, Sherries come in a number of styles.
+These can broadly be divided into dry, medium or sweet they are classified in the following manner:

 with refined and complex aromas, fino has a pale colour, strong and dry taste, it is considered the most typical style of Jerez.
 Even this style depends on the development of flor and it is more robust and strong than Manzanilla.
 An opened bottle should be consumed within two or three days

-it is a Jerez aged in cask, after having been drawn off from the solera, it is fortified and then kept in a cask where it will be allowed to age without the protection of the flor.
+Is aged in the cask, after having been drawn off from the solera, it is fortified and then kept in a cask where it will be allowed to age without the protection of the flor.
 In this way the wine will increase its oxidation and its color will get darker, while exalting toasted and nutty aromas.
 Amontillados have a demi-sec taste because of the adding of a small percentage of Pedro Ximénez and few producers make this wine in the dry style

-a pretty rare and sought Jerez style, for its qualities it is often considered as a in-between wine from fino and oloroso.
-It is a particular style of dry Amontillado which after having aged for a long time, it develops the typical qualities of oloroso, that is higher structure, concentrated and creamy.
+A pretty rare and sought Jerez style, for its qualities it is often considered as an in-between wine from fino and oloroso.
+It is a particular style of dry Amontillado which after having aged for a long time, it develops the typical qualities of oloroso, which is a higher structure, concentrated and creamy.
 Palo Cortado reminds aromas of Amontillado, whereas the taste reminds an oloroso

 Tio Pepe – Fino.
 From the Gonzalez Byass Bodega, Pale Gold in colour from the Palomino grape, Crisp, fresh, clean, very dry and fragrant.
 Accompanies any type of aperitif (olives, cheese, nuts, etc.) and goes especially well with shellfish or seafood.